suzuhe481/battleship/README.md

 After you place your five ships, the game will start.
 You will go first, and you can guess a position on the Computer's board, the right board.
-On the Computer's turn, they will guess a random position.
+On the Computer's turn, they will make a guess.
 This will repeat until the Player or the Computer guesses the location of all of their opponent's ships.

 On each turn, you will see the current player's name.
 On each guess, you will see if it was a hit or miss.
 If a ship is destroyed, the name of the ship will be displayed.

+## Releases

+### Release 3

+- Improved appearance on mobile.
+- A list of previous guesses which show both player's last guess and also show the ships sunk.

+### Release 2

+- New difficulty options.
+  - **Easy** - The computer will guess randomly.
+  - **Realistic** - The computer will make guesses similar to a human player.
+They will make guesses around previously landed hits.
+- Player names added above boards.
+- Description of the game added.

+### Release 1

+- Simple battleship game.
+- Computer AI plays random guesses.
+- Ships are highlighted on hover to indicate valid placement.